It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 The drainer gained access to some Discord servers where phishing links were dropped.

-This led many users to open fake websites and mistakenly approve fake transactions resulting in the loss of their assets.
+This led many users to open fake websites and mistakenly approve fake transactions, losing their assets.

-As of press time, Pink Drainer has hacked more than 7 Discord servers with 2,484 victims affected.
+As of press time, Pink Drainer has hacked over 7 Discord servers, with 2,484 victims affected.

 • Polygon – 103,792